lihikaspi/Profile-Pro/README.md

 Input - cell 2: path to the profile scores parquet saved in the "profiles_score_calculation" notebook.  <br> Output - cell 8: path to the the parquet file containing profile ids, the features vectors and the real scores.

+#### Notice: the next two notebooks should run interchangeably
 ## LLM Promp Engineering
-...
+The code takes 200 average profiles from the data and generates new about sections for them, and predicting their score before and after the optimization.

 **File paths to change:** <br>
-Input - cell 2: path to the profile scores parquet saved in the "profiles_score_calculation" notebook.  <br> Output - cell IDFK?? : ???????????????
+Input - cell 2: path to the profile scores parquet saved in the "profiles_score_calculation" notebook.  <br>
+Output - cell 3: path to save the sample of the "good" profiles <br>
+Input - cell 10: path to the sample of good profiles used for checking similar profiles.<br>
+Input - cell 12: path to the profiles dataset<br>
+Loading the classification model - cell 14: path to the trained multilayer perceptron model. **Notice: the model is saved in the "Profile_Pro" notebook**<br>

 ## Profile Pro
 The code trains and evaluates the score classification model, offers suggestions for the bad profiles and re-evaluates the changed and optimized profiles profiles